chouheiwa/bitshares_wallet/README.md

 And I mixed some question.

-It can be used in Java Server such as Sping.
+It can be used in Java Server such as Spring.

 If you want to import this application.